About Finnish Lapphunds

 Regular short brushing sessions will help maintain the coat and remove dead fur.

 When they shed their undercoat it often won’t drop all over your floor and instead gets caught up in the longer guard (top) coat and will require brushing to remove it.
 The coat shouldn't be shaved because it provides insulation from heat and cold.
+The coat of a desexed dog or older, senior dog may be clipped if doing so would make the dog more comfortable.

 The breed is used to cold weather but can suffer in high heat and humidity.
 They will shed their coat seasonally.
 More frequent brushing during this time will help you keep on top of it and help them feel much better, and make them better able to handle the weather.

-There is not much of a “doggy” odor with the breed; bathing should be done as necessary but not too often as it strips the natural oils and can contribute to them developing more of an odour.
+There is not much of a “doggy” odour with the breed; bathing should be done as necessary but not too often as it strips the natural oils and can contribute to them developing more of an odour.
 The nails need regular trimming, and pads of the feet checked as the fur can trap grass seeds or burrs.
 The ears should be checked and cleaned regularly, and don’t forget to brush the teeth.

 All of these little health checks should be started young.
 You’ll be grateful you put in the time early to teach your puppy to have his mouth/feet/ears handled if you ever need to visit a vet to look at these sensitive areas.